UPPMAX/R-matlab-julia-HPC/docs/matlab/MatlabGUIslurm.md

 ![Rackham Matlab Scheduler Plugin](./img/Rackham-matlab-cluster-profile-mgr2.png){ width="550"}
 > Editing parameters of Scheduler Plugin in Cluster Profile Manager.

 In other words, almost anything you might otherwise set by calling `c.AdditionalProperties.<insert_property>=...` can be set in the GUI in this scheduler plugin.

+!!! note

-Just keep in mind that these settings are saved between sessions.
+    The settings in the Scheduler Plugin for any given cluster profile are saved between sessions.
+Always check them before running.

 If you are on Desktop On Demand on LUNARC, these settings do not override the parameters set in the GfxLauncher for the MATLAB GUI session itself, but rather to any batch jobs you submit from *within* the GUI.

 ## Serial jobs